MichaelCurrin/dev-cheatsheets/cheatsheets/html/forms.md

 Input elements for forms.

-Note that these do not render on Github, but could be viewed as a static site or an IDE's Markdown preview.
+Note that these do not render on GitHub, but could be viewed as a static site or an IDE's Markdown preview.

 Examples mostly from [W3Schools](https://www.w3schools.com).